Official Secretary to the Governor-General of Australia

-The official secretary to the governor-general of Australia and staff provide support to the Governor-General of Australia to enable the governor-general to carry out their constitutional, statutory, ceremonial and public duties.
-Until 1903, the Governor-General’s private secretary provided the support to the governor-general, when the official secretary position was established.
+The official secretary to the governor-general of Australia and staff provide support to the governor-general of Australia to enable the governor-general to carry out their constitutional, statutory, ceremonial and public duties.
+Until 1903, a private secretary provided the support to the governor-general, when the official secretary position was established.
 The position was abolished in 1928 after the Parliament moved from Melbourne to Canberra, but was recreated in 1931.
 The position was established by statute in its current form in 1984.
-Since 18 August 2018 the Official Secretary has been Paul Singer.
+Since 1 July 2024, the official secretary has been Gerard Martin.

 Duties

 The support provided by the Office of the Official Secretary includes the organisation of, and advice relating to, their duties, hospitality for official functions, and administration of the Australian honours and awards system.
-The official secretary acts as the Secretary of the Council for the Order of Australia.
+The official secretary acts as the secretary of the Council for the Order of Australia.

-The Office also manages and maintains the official properties and associated heritage buildings and grounds, and opens the properties to members of the public for events sponsored by charitable institutions.
+The office also manages and maintains the official properties and associated heritage buildings and grounds, and opens the properties to members of the public for events sponsored by charitable institutions.
 The official secretary is supported in his or her role by program managers responsible for Executive Support, Household and Property, Organisation Services, and by the Director of the Honours Secretariat.